 - Evaluate risks / costs

-We previously addressed the requirements linked to the processing and the involved roles inside the organizations (see How one of our seminars can help you survive GDPR).
+We previously addressed the requirements linked to the processing and the involved roles inside the organisations.
 It would indeed be difficult to imagine how you could respond properly to GDPR compliance (or any other data protection regulation) when you don’t first have a perfect knowledge of your information system’s contents (the famous « what », « how » and « where » precept).

-Data mapping consequently provides a safe and qualitative solution by producing an automated and comprehensive technical documentation, which perfectly meets the needs of any enterprises in terms of data modernization and governance.
+Data mapping consequently provides a safe and qualitative solution by producing an automated and comprehensive technical documentation, which perfectly meets the needs of any enterprises in terms of data modernisation and governance.